-The Company's short-term investments consist primarily of corporate bonds, municipal bonds and U.S. government agency notes.
-The Company's long-term investments consist primarily of auction-rate securities.
+The Company's short-term investments consist primarily of municipal bonds, U.S. government agency notes, auction-rate securities purchased through UBS ("UBS auction-rate securities") and corporate bonds.
+The Company's long-term investments consist of non-UBS auction-rate securities.
 Early in fiscal 2008, auctions for many of the Company's auction-rate securities failed because sell orders exceeded buy orders.
-As of April 4, 2009, the Company held \$55.4 million par value auction-rate securities, all of which experienced failed auctions.
-The underlying assets of the securities consisted of student loans and municipal bonds, of which \$51.0 million were guaranteed by the U.S. government and the remaining \$4.4 million were privately insured. \$46.0 million of the auction-rate securities had credit ratings of AAA, \$2.4 million had credit ratings of AA and \$7.0 million had a credit rating of BBB.
-These securities had contractual maturity dates ranging from 2025 to 2046 and with current yields of 0.40% to 3.96% per year at April 4, 2009.
+As of July 4, 2009, the Company held \$52.9 million par value auction-rate securities, all of which experienced failed auctions.
+The underlying assets of the securities consisted of student loans and municipal bonds, of which \$48.5 million were guaranteed by the U.S. government and the remaining \$4.4 million were privately insured.
+As of July 4, 2009, \$43.5 million of the auction-rate securities had credit ratings of AAA, \$2.4 million had credit ratings of AA and \$7.0 million had a credit rating of BBB.
+These securities had contractual maturity dates ranging from 2025 to 2046 and with current yields of 0.32% to 2.95% per year at July 4, 2009.
 The Company is receiving the underlying cash flows on all of its auction-rate securities.
 The principal associated with failed auctions are not expected to be accessible until a successful auction occurs, the issuer redeems the securities, a buyer is found outside of the auction process or the underlying securities mature.
 The Company is unable to predict if these funds will become available before their maturity dates.
-As such, the Company's auction-rate securities have been classified as long-term investments.

 In November 2008, the Company entered into an agreement with UBS AG, which provides the Company certain rights to sell to UBS the auction-rate securities which were purchased through them.
-As of April 4, 2009, the Company held \$25.4 million par value auction-rate securities purchased from UBS.
+As of July 4, 2009, the Company held \$25.4 million par value auction-rate securities purchased from UBS.
 The Company has the option to sell these securities to UBS at par value from June 30, 2010 through July 2, 2012.
 UBS, at its discretion, may purchase or sell these securities on the Company's behalf at any time provided the Company receives par value for the securities sold.
 The issuers of the auction-rate securities continue to have the right to redeem the securities at their discretion.
 The agreement allows for the continuation of the accrual and payment of interest due on the securities.
 The agreement also provides the Company with access to loans of up to 75% of the market value of the unredeemed securities until June 30, 2010.
 These loans would carry interest rates which would be consistent with the interest income on the related auction-rate securities.
-As of April 4, 2009, the Company had no loans outstanding under this agreement.
+As of July 4, 2009, the Company had no loans outstanding under this agreement.